Women fighting for ‘Justice for Jennifer’ show up at Michelle Troconis trial

 Women fighting for ‘Justice for Jennifer’ come out in force at Michelle Troconis trial

 Jennifer Dulos, 50, disappeared in 2019 and has since been declared dead.
-Andrea Cavallier talked to a team of supporters — many of whom never met Jennifer — who have been attending the trial of the woman accused of covering up her murder daily
+Andrea Cavallier talked to a team of supporters — many of whom never met Jennifer — who attended every day of the trial for the woman who conspired to kill and cover up her murder

 As spectators packed a Connecticut courtroom for closing arguments in the Michelle Troconis murder conspiracy trial this week, there was a noticeable common theme – many of them wore purple.